The UK has one of the best road safety records in the world, but more can be done to prevent deaths and serious injuries.

 Drink and drug driving

 Collisions caused by drink and drug driving regularly result in serious injuries and deaths on our roads.
 To reduce these incidents, the government over the course of this Parliament (2010 to 2015) has:

-- approve roadside drug testing devices for the police by 2015
+- approved roadside drug testing devices for the police by 2015

-- prosecute drivers under new drug driving legislation through the Crime and Courts Act 2013, which inserts a new section 5A in the Road Traffic Act 1988, to come into effect via regulations in March 2015
+- enabled the prosecution of drivers under new drug driving legislation through the Crime and Courts Act 2013, which inserts a new section 5A in the Road Traffic Act 1988, to come into effect via regulations in March 2015

-- provide guidance for healthcare professionals to make sure that people taking prescription and over-the-counter drugs understand the new offence and their responsibility not to drive whilst impaired
+- provided guidance for healthcare professionals to make sure that people taking prescription and over-the-counter drugs understand the new offence and their responsibility not to drive whilst impaired

 Apart from the emergency services, nobody should drive faster than the speed limit.
 To keep limits appropriate to each area we have provided revised and reissued speed limit guidance to help local councils improve safety on their roads.
 We have also launched the speed limit appraisal tool, a computer-based database to help councils assess the full costs and benefits of any proposed speed limit changes.